cyaninfinite/mkuno-pov/README.md

 - Hall Sensor
 - Maker Uno
 - Jumper Wires
+- A beam (to mount the Maker Uno & Hall Sensor)
+- Support stand with a mahnet & motor to rotate the beam.

 ## Requirements
-Ensure that the *MsTimer2* library is installed before running the sketch. <br/> More details can be found here: https://playground.arduino.cc/Main/MsTimer2
+As the *MsTimer2* library will be utillized, ensure that it is installed before running the sketch. <br/> More details can be found here: https://playground.arduino.cc/Main/MsTimer2

 ## Usage